Dyman17/dombyra/README.md

 2. Connect your repository
 3. Set the build command to `npm install`
 4. Set the start command to `npm start`
-5. Add the DATABASE_URL environment variable from your PostgreSQL instance